DineshPoddaturi/TwitterSentimentAnalysis/README.md

 # Songs listened at time as well.
 What type of song is listened during the time by the tweets.

 # Expectations of the people and the economy.
-Need to get keywords for economic terms like Boom Bust Bull Sell like that.
+Need to get keywords for economic terms like Boom Bust Bullish Sell Recession Bubble TechBubble

-#